ORCID/orcid-openid-examples/js-implicit-popup/readme.md

 - use `python -m SimpleHTTPServer 8080` in this directory to start a web server
 - visit http://localhost:8080/start_page.html
 - test
-- update to use your credentials and the live service
+- update to use your credentials and the live service.
+Details in the html file.
 - test

 To use in your own system